Admitted A.M. in Social Work Students

 - Provide an opportunity to meet other new and continuing students

-Save the Date for upcoming Social Work Orientations
+Save the Date for the upcoming Social Work Orientations

 Set up your University Email Account and CNet ID.
 Your CNet ID is a username you will select and use to access most online services at the University of Chicago.
 A CNet ID is required to apply for housing and financial aid, manage your personal information, and register for courses.
 You will continue to receive email correspondence about your next steps and opportunities through the email address you used to apply.
 However, you should check your UChicago account regularly for current student communications.